drug trends

 WHAT AGE GROUP SEEMS TO BE MOST AFFECTED?

-Don’t expect your kid to ask for help: another aspect of being a teen is to send you veiled messages that you have to decipher as a parent.
+Don’t expect your kid to ask for help: another aspect of being a teen is sending you veiled messages you have to decipher as a parent.

 WHAT IS THE RATIO OF GIRLS TO BOYS THAT YOU SEE?

-Recently I have seen a greater amount of boys or young men in my practice.
+Recently, I have seen more boys and young men in my practice.
 I believe that girls develop addiction issues like boys, but it appears to be a secondary issue for girls more often than for boys.

-Girls seem to get less enamored with the added elements of drug use, like the rituals of using and the dealing of drugs (and a sense of power/control) than boys.
+Girls seem to get less enamored with the added elements of drug use, like the rituals of using and dealing drugs (and a sense of power/control), than boys.
 Certainly, some young ladies are into the broader drug culture.
-I see young men obsess more of the time, which is a huge aspect of the addictive cycle that puts a stranglehold on the executive functioning part of the brain, the frontal lobe, from reasoning that often trouble will be in store.
+I see young men obsess more of the time, which is a huge aspect of the addictive cycle that puts a stranglehold on the executive functioning part of the brain, the frontal lobe, from reasoning that often, trouble will be in store.

 WHAT ARE SOME OF THE SIGNS PARENTS SHOULD LOOK FOR?

-I’ve seen families who aren’t afraid to come to me or another therapist when they see early warning signs.
-This is a way to get back on track with their teen so deeper and darker patterns don’t emerge.
+I’ve seen families who aren’t afraid to come to another therapist or me when they see early warning signs.
+This is a way to get back on track with their teen so that deeper, darker patterns don’t emerge.

 A lot more teens today are willing to talk about their drug use, or at least admit that they’ve tried it.
 This shouldn’t scare you when they do this.
-This is an opportunity to begin the process of establishing the priorities for the family, to try to re-connect on emotional levels, and to clarify your boundaries as it relates to drugs or alcohol.
+This is an opportunity to begin the process of establishing the priorities for the family, to try to reconnect on emotional levels, and to clarify your boundaries as they relate to drugs or alcohol.
 Even if it’s not what they tell you, kids want you to be direct.

 What are our thoughts about recent drug trends?
 Leave your ideas in comments.
 If you liked this post, please share on Facebook, Twitter, and Google+.
 Thank you!